hacklabkyiv/prismo/docs/database.md

 All data stored in postgres database.
 Currently, we have three tables:

-- users - the table with users data.
-It contains three columns: name, key, last_enter.
-Name is user's name, key is unique key (getting from rfid), last_enter is timestamp of last enter to hackerspace.
+- users - the table with users data
 - permissions - the table with permissions.
 It contains two columns: device_id and user_key.
 Device_id is unique id of device, user_key is key of user, who has access to this device.
-- logs - the table with logs.
-It contains three columns: timestamp, device_id, user_key.
-Timestamp is timestamp of event, device_id is unique id of device, user_key is key of user, who has access to this device.
+- event_logs - the jornal of all events.
+It contains four columns: user_key, device_id, operation and time.
+Operation can be `lock`, `unlock`, ...

 #### Database